platformer/typst-algorithms/algo.typ

 //   stroke: Border stroke.
 //   breakable: Whether the element should be breakable across pages.
 //     Warning: indent guides may look off when broken across pages.
+//   block-align: Alignment of block.
+Use none for no alignment.
 //   main-text-styles: Dictionary of styling options for the algorithm steps.
 //     Supports any parameter in Typst's native text function.
 //   comment-styles: Dictionary of styling options for comment text.